Euruz/intro-videogames-2021-2/Clase2/README.md

 ## NOTA!!!!!!!!!
 **Si no tiene permisos para: clonar el repositorio, crear una nueva branch, hacer Pull, hacer Push, hacer Pull Request, o cualquier otro inconveniente relacionado al repositorio, por favor contactenos para resolver el problema lo mas pronto posible!!!!**

+---

+### Answers

+- What's the difference if we use Input.GetAxisRaw instead?

+  > The difference is that Input.GetAxisRaw returns a integer and discrete axis value {-1, 0, 1} while Input.GetAxis returns a float and continuous axis value [-1, 1]

+- Which one should we use?
+(GetAxis or GetAxisRaw)

+  > This depends on how we want the game controls to feel.
+If we use Input.GetAxisRaw, the player will feel less control of the character because of the discrete range of values it returns.
+In the other hand if we use Input.GetAxis, the player will feel more control of the character.
+I think Input.GetAxisRaw can be use with the current code for example, if the character is over a slippery  ground

+- What does .magnitude?

+  > .magnitude returns the distance between the head of the vector and the origin (0, 0, 0).
+It is useful because if it is greatest that 0 this means that the player is trying to move the character in some direction (horizontal axis, vertical axis or both)

+- What means to normalize a Vector?
+And why it's useful when we apply movement?

+  > When we normalize a vector we get a new vector that has the same direction of the source vector but with magnitude equals to 1.
+This is useful when we just want to know the player's movement direction